 Experiment with traffic at dusk or at night or fireworks in the night sky to capture light trails.
 Apply it to a waterfall or any body of water to give it that silky smooth appearance.

-If you want these Live Photo effects to look their best, use a tripod to keep your iPhone as steady as possible.
+If you want these Live Photo effects to look their best, use an iPhone tripod to keep the camera as steady as possible.

 And once you’re done, you can share the Live Photo with others!
 Just make sure to save Live Photo as a video, first.